cucumber/cucumber-jvm/datatable/README.md

 The`TableEntryByTypeTransformer` and `TableCellByTypeTransformer` are used when there is no table entry or table cell defined for a given type.
 Note that when installing both `TableEntryByTypeTransformer` and `TableCellByTypeTransformer` it becomes impossible to disambiguate between table entries and table cells.
-By default table entries are assumed over table cells.
+By default, table entries are assumed over table cells.
 This ambiguity can be resolved by adding a header.

 ## Diffing